 The Rover Sixty and Rover Seventy-Five or Rover P3 series were produced by The Rover Company until late 1949.
 The P3 was produced in two versions the 60 had a four-cylinder unit of 1595 cc and the 75 had a six-cylinder version of 2103 cc, Two body styles were available, a 6-light saloon and 4-light “sports saloon”, the 6-light having an extra rear quarter window.
 The P3 Rovers were well finished and aimed at a middle-class motorist.
-According to MG Rover Production numbers around 9,100 P3s were produced, nearly 85% were P3 75s and most of the cars released in Australia were the larger engined 75.
+According to MG Rover Production numbers around 9,100 P3s were produced, nearly 85% were P3 75s and nearly all of the cars released in Australia were the larger engined 75.
+According to figures at British Motoring Heritage in Gaydon, only two P3 60 6 Light Saloons were known to have been exported to Australia.
+There may have been additional private imports.

 P3 Anniversary Meetings